-- PayPal app available for iOS, Android, and Windows mobile devices - Requirement for payment: a PayPal account - How to make payment: - 1.
-Log into your PayPal Account on your app - Enter the mobile phone number or the email of the recipient of the payment - 3.
-Enter the amount of the payment - 4.
-The recipient has to confirm the receipt, or reject it (in the latter case, the payment is cancelled) - Payment can be made in different currencies - A fee is paid for every payment, depending on the amount.
+- PayPal App is available for iOS, Android, and Windows mobile devices. - Requirement for payment: a PayPal account - How to make payment: - 1.
+Log into your PayPal Account on the app. - 2.
+Enter the mobile phone number or the email of the recipient of the payment. - 3.
+Enter the amount of the payment. - 4.
+The recipient has to confirm the receipt, or reject it (in the latter case, the payment is cancelled). - Payment can be made in 25 currencies worldwide. - A fee of 1.9% + 0.35 euros/transaction is charged only at the time of sale (sell more, pay less).